-Our simple Filter network of Section~\ref{example: WTA-2} solves the formal Filter problem, with $\delta = 1 - (1 - \delta')^n$, where $\delta'$ is the failure probability for a single And gate at a single time, according to notation used in Section~\ref{example: WTA-2}.
+Our simple $Filter$ network of Section~\ref{example: WTA-2} solves the formal $Filter$ problem, with $\delta = 1 - (1 - \delta')^n$, where $\delta'$ is the failure probability for a single And gate at a single time, according to notation used in Section~\ref{example: WTA-2}.